July News – Psychological brain hacks to boost your job hunt

 Take yourself to court and put your thoughts on trial for crimes against rationality.

-- Act as the defense lawyer.
+- Act as the defence lawyer.
 Make a case for your thoughts about job hunting being completely rational.
 Remember you’re in court, so you can only use verifiable facts.

 - Switch to the prosecution.
 Make a case against your job hunting thoughts being rational.